 Beth Israel was founded in 1919 and meetings and services were held in various halls around the city.
 In 1922, the shell of the building which now stands at 862 Washington Street was completed.
-Over the years in small phases, the interior was finally finished.
+Over the years, in small phases, the interior was finally finished.

 On Jan.
 29, 1922, a ceremony was held officially opening the new building.
 A parade started at the Music Hall on the corner of Washington and Center Streets and proceeded up Washington Street to the Synagogue.
-The parade was led by Soloman Greenblatt, then President of the congregation, followed by members carrying the Torah (the Five Books of Moses), followed by the men of the congregation carrying lighted candles.
-Having thus opened the doors, the Synagogue remains active to this day.
+The parade was led by Solomon K. Greenblatt, then President of the Congregation,followed by members carrying the Torah (The Five Books of Moses), followed by the men of the congregation carrying a huge American flag.
+Lastly, marched all the women of the congregation carrying lighted candles.
+Having thus opened the doors, the synagogue remains active to this day.
 The first Rabbi of Beth Israel Congregation was Charles Arik.
-He was followed by a succession of Rabbis until the late nineteen forties when the synagogue was no longer able to bear the expense of professional service.
-At that time it became a lay-leader organization, a tribute to the desire and dedication of its members.
-Despite the end of World War One and the great depression the synagogue remained viable with the addition of new families to the area.
+He was followed by a secession of Rabbis until the late nineteen forties when the synagogue was no longer able to bear the expense of professional service.
+At that time it became a totally lay leader organization a tribute to the desire and dedication of it members.

+Despite the end of World War One and the great depression the synagogue remained viable with the addition of new families through the period.

 No history of the Beth Israel Congregation, however brief, is complete without the mention of Abraham Kramer.
-Mr. Kramer came to Bath in 1942 to operate a grocery store.
-Shortly after he arrived, he became the president of Bath Israel and remained so until his death in the mid 1980's.
-Over the years he was as close to a rabbi as a lay person can be.
-He conducted all the major services, led all the minor holiday services, was a representative to the community at large and conducted all the funerals.
-During his tenure there were all too many funerals as the older members began to pass away.
+Mr. Kramer came to Bath in 1942, to operate a grocery store.
+Shortly after, he became president of Beth Israel and he remained so until his death in the mid 1980's.
+Over all those years he was as close to a rabbi as a lay person can be.
+He conducted all the major services, led all the minor holiday services , was a representative to the community at large and conducted all the funerals.
+During his tenure there were all too many funerals as the old members began to pass away.

 In addition to age taking its toll on the congregation, numbers of younger members moved away.
-Many were by this time professionals and found greener pastures elsewhere.
-With the death of Mr. Kramer, and the premature death of several of the younger members
+Many were, by this time,professionals and found greener pastures elsewhere.
+With the death of Mr. Kramer, and the premature death of several of the younger members who had remained, the synagogue struck a low point.
+Its very existence was threatened.